Sir Robert Baird, 1st Baronet

-Sir Robert Baird (1630-1697) was a Scottish merchant, landowner, and investor in colonial enterprise in the Province of Carolina.
+Sir Robert Baird (1630–1697) was a Scottish merchant, landowner, and investor in colonial enterprise in the Province of Carolina.

 Family background

 He was a son of James Baird, a lawyer and a younger son of Gilbert Baird of Auchmedden, and Bathia Dempster.
 Auchmeddan Castle is near Fraserburgh.
 His aunt Margaret Baird married James Harvey of the Ward of Kinmundy and is an ancestor of the Harvey family who owned plantations in Antigua and Grenada.

 Career

 Robert Baird became a merchant in Edinburgh.
 Baird acquired the estate of Saughtonhall to the west of Edinburgh in around 1665 from Janet Moodie, wife of a merchant Alexander Maxwell.
 Maxwell was a son of the religious writer Margaret Cunningham.
-The old mansion of Saughtonhall was demolished in 1954.
+The old mansion of Saughtonhall was demolished in 1954, and the grounds are now the public Saughton Park.

 Baird's apprentices included, in 1665, Hugh Campbell, a son of Hugh Campbell of Cessnock.
 His older brother, George Campbell was a founder of the Scottish Carolina Company.

 Baird was Dean of Guild in Edinburgh in 1674 and sent convicted persons to work in the Correction House spinning and carding wool under the supervision of Robert Stansfield, a member of a textile making family from Wakefield in West Yorkshire.
+Stansfield was murdered by his son Philip in November 1687.

 Baird was a copartner of the Leith Sugar House founded in 1677, and a part-owner of a privateer ship or frigate, the Bruce of Pittenweem.

 In May 1685 Baird was a member of committee appointed to order provisions for the army.
 The committee directed the architect and Surveyor and Overseer of the Royal Works, James Smith to build storage "girnels" for oatmeal in the Palace at Stirling Castle and at Dumbarton Castle and Edinburgh Castle.

 Baird is said to have owned a house in Warriston Close off the Royal Mile in Edinburgh which had formerly belonged to Lewis Craig and Archibald Johnston, Lord Warriston.

 He was made a baronet of Nova Scotia in February 1695.
 Robert Baird died in March 1697 and was buried in Greyfriars kirkyard.